MicrosoftDocs/fabric-docs/docs/data-engineering/library-management.md

 > - If you upload a *.jar* file with a different version of a built-in library, it will not be effective.
 Only the new *.jar* will be effective for your Spark sessions.
 > - *%% configure* magic commands are currently not fully supported on Fabric.
 Don't use them to bring *.jar* files to your notebook session.

 ## In-line installation

-Python libraries and R libraries can be supported by in-line commands.
+In-line commands support Python libraries and R libraries.

 ### Python in-line installation

 > [!IMPORTANT]
->
 > The Python interpreter is restarted to apply the change of libraries.
 Any variables defined before running the command cell are lost.
 Therefore, we strongly recommend you to put all the commands for adding, deleting, or updating Python packages at the beginning of your notebook.
 > *%pip* is recommended instead of *!pip*. *!pip* is a IPython built-in shell command which has following limitations:
 >